We would all agree that the worst possible rut to ever be in as a Pastor is living in a perpetual state of distraction, overwhelm, and superficiality.

 I’ve removed everything except the bare minimum in my car’s glove box, center console, and trunk space.

 Nothing but a Bible and my Kindle sits next to my bed.

-I donated almost my entire wardrobe to Goodwill and now have a streamlined closest.
+I donated almost my entire wardrobe to Goodwill and now have a streamlined closet.
 No more bulging drawers.
 I purchased quality hangers that allow me to clip my pants and hang them without wrinkling.
-I own three pairs of dress pants for church, and an assortment of high-quality shirts that will last.
+I own three pairs of dress pants for church and an assortment of high-quality shirts that will last.
 I got rid of the bazillion unmatched socks I had in my drawer and reduced my workout shorts to seven pairs of shorts and shirts to work out in each week.
 Every piece of clothing has a purpose and makes me happy when I wear it.
 If I don’t like it and look good wearing it, it’s gone.

 Ten years ago, if you walked into my church office, you would have been greeted by a ring of bookshelves, floor to ceiling, that walled the perimeter of the room.

-Now when you walk into my office 80% of the room is taken up by five big lounge chairs and a coffee table in the middle.
+Now when you walk into my office, 80% of the room is taken up by five big lounge chairs and a coffee table in the middle.
 Why?
 Because that’s what I value.

 There are lots of other things that are on my to-do list to attend to, but these are a few of the highlights so far.